 5 Things to Say to Someone who is Grieving

 I was talking to my sisters recently about what it was like to grieve for our father-first when he was diagnosed as being terminally ill and again when his journey with cancer was complete.
 One thing we all noticed was that some of our friends seemed to distance themselves from us.
 We discovered later that some of our friends simply did not know what to say to us.
-I’ve had many grieving clients come through my office since saying the same thing; they have people in their life who want to help but seem to not know how.
+While providing grief and loss counseling, I’ve had many grieving clients come through my office since saying the same thing.
+They have people in their life who want to help, however, they seem to not know how.

 If you, like so many people, want to be helpful to a friend or family member who is grieving and aren’t sure how, let me share five options with you.

 1. “I am going to (clean, cook, watch your children, walk your dog…) for you.”

 When my dad was first diagnosed, my mother-in-law, after I shared that I felt paralyzed by shock and grief, took me grocery shopping and helped me choose things that could be made into a nutritious meal without much effort or thought.
 A friend watched my son the night before my dad died and another friend the morning he died.
 Many people asked how they could help, but either I didn’t want to bother them or my mind was simply too foggy from grief to think of things.
 It was the very specific offers of help that I accepted.
 Recently a friend lost a family member and, recalling my own experiences, I simply texted and said, “I’m going to bring you a dinner,” and then discussed a date, time and menu that worked for her family.

 2. Do you want to talk about him/her?